JorisPaarde/ICanBan/README.md

 -   My Mentor for his helpful feedback and upfront warnings for common mistakes.
 This saved me a lot of time.
 -   My fellow students and several other mentors on Slack for their debugging tips.
 -   The basic Readme layout by Code Institute.

+Bugs:

+Logo would expand on larger screen sizes due to justify content space between. placed div's in a logo div to keep them together. menu broke on smallest screen sizes. added media query.